 Whether you love or hate the cats in your neighborhood, the Community Cats Program is the answer!

 - TNR helps stabilize the population: Once TNR is in place, cats will no longer reproduce.
 As long as the colony continues to be managed appropriately, the population will decline naturally.

 - TNR improves the lives of cats: TNR relieves cats of the physical and mental demands and consequences of mating, pregnancy, and fending for their young.

-- TNR improves cats’ health: All cats served through this program are vaccinated, preventing the spread of disease.
-Plus, spaying and neutering reduce the chance of cats developing mammary or testicular tumors and other health concerns.
+- TNR improves cats’ health: All cats are vaccinated, preventing the spread of disease.
+Spaying/neutering reduces the chance of cats developing mammary/testicular tumors and other health concerns.

 - TNR increases cat safety: With a decreased drive to mate, cats are less likely to suffer injuries from fights, roadways, etc.